-After a series of serious crashes on Indian Ocean Drive, between Two Rocks and Lancelin, an Indian Ocean Drive Safety Review Group was convened in August 2017 to examine road safety issues on this stretch of road and to recommend to Government what measures could be taken to improve safety.
+After a series of serious crashes on Indian Ocean Drive between Two Rocks and Lancelin, an Indian Ocean Drive Safety Review Group was established in August 2017 to examine road safety issues on this stretch of road, and make recommendations on what measures would improve safety.

 Some of the immediate short-term responses actioned include:

-- Reduction of speed limit from 110 km/h to 100 km/h.
+- Speed limit reduction from 110 km/h to 100 km/h.
 The recommendation was informed by a ‘real world’ speed assessment undertaken as part of the review, coupled with speed data, infringements from Western Australia Police Force and public feedback.
 Based on this data, the current median operating speed on this stretch of road was found to vary from 99-to-103km/h.